 , is blend of Hindu and Muslim cultures.
 This mixture of culture is reflected in its costumes.
 Costumes in Kathak are often similar to that shown in the Mughal Miniature Paintings

 .
 However, over the years, the dance

 has undergone some changes and its reflection can be seen in the costume as well.

 Kathak Costume for the Female Dancer

+Kathak costume for the female dancer comprises of a long pleated 'Kurta' (Shirt) worn over Pyjama, a brocaded cap and a 'Dupatta'.
 Traditional Hindu costume sometimes consists of a Sari, to allow greater freedom of movement during dance.
 Commonly, the costume is a Lehenga-Choli combination, with an optional Odhni or Veil.
-The Lehenga is loose ankle-length skirt, and the Choli is a tight fitting blouse, usually short-sleeved.
+The Lehenga is a loose ankle-length skirt, and the Choli is a tight fitting blouse, usually short-sleeved.
 Both can be embroidered or decorated.
 The lehenga is sometimes adapted to a special dance variety, similar to a long Ghaghra, so that during spins, the skirt flares out dramatically.
-During the Mughal era costume for women consists of an Angarkha (from the Sanskrit Anga-Rakshaka meaning 'Limb-Keeper') on the upper body.
+During the Mughal era, the dancers wore an Angarkha

+Anga-Rakshaka meaning 'Limb-Keeper') on the upper body.
 The design is similar to a Churidaar Kameez, but is somewhat tighter fitting above the waist, and the 'skirt' portion explicitly cut on the round to enhance the flare of the lower half during spins.

 .
 The Mughal costume is like Kurta-Churidar.
-The kurta can be a simple one, but is usually at least knee-length.
+The kurta can be a simple one but is usually at least knee-length.
 Men may also wear an Angarkha.
 Particularly older variety costumes include the small peaked cap too.